A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Estimation of Observed LPRS Background

-\textbf{(6.1.8) \underline{\textit{Non-laser-induced backgrounds}:}}~In addition to the above total amount of laser-induced background light calculated in the previous paragraphs, there will also be the typical diffuse sky background (including all other [\textit{i.e.}, non-laser] light that is scattered by the optical elements of the telescope, by the atmosphere, and by zodiacal dust), as well as instrumental background noise.
+In addition to the above total amount of laser-induced background light calculated in the previous paragraphs, there will also be the typical diffuse sky background (including all other [i.e., non-laser] light that is scattered by the optical elements of the telescope, by the atmosphere, and by zodiacal dust), as well as instrumental background noise.
 These sources of diffuse background will be corrected through the usual technique of sky subtraction.
-The amount of diffuse sky background at the VRO site is estimated in~\citet{Jones17} to be, for the $r$, $i$, and $z$ filters respectively: \begin{itemize} \item An apparent magnitude per square arcsecond of 21.2, 20.5, and 19.6; \item 42.8, 61.5, and 101.3 $\frac{\rm photons}{\rm s\:m^{2}\:arcsecond^{2}}$; \item 1498, 2151, and 3544 photons/s/arcsecond$^2$ (within the 35 m$^2$ clear aperture of VRO); \item 3459, 5141, and 8472 photons/s from within the elliptical LPRS spot of angular diameter 2.1~$\times$~1.4 arcseconds; \item Total numbers of observed sky background photoelectrons equal to $4.46 \times 10^4$, $6.63 \times 10^4$, and $1.07\times 10^5$ within the elliptical spot during a 30~s visit; \item 747, 1110, and 1701 photoelectrons per 0.2~arcsecond~$\times$~0.2~arcsecond pixel during a 30~s visit; and \item Standard deviations due to the sky background of approximately $\sqrt{747} = 27.3$, $\sqrt{1110} = 33.3$, and $\sqrt{1701} = 41.2$~photoelectrons per pixel per visit. \end{itemize} Within the same 30~s visit time interval, the expected standard deviation in each pixel, in each filter, due to instrumental background noise is 12.7~photoelectrons~\cite{Jones17}.
+The amount of diffuse sky background at the Rubin Observatory site is estimated in~\citet{Jones17} to be, for the $r$, $i$, and $z$ filters respectively: \begin{itemize}[label = \textbullet, leftmargin = 4mm, labelsep = *, itemsep = 1mm, topsep = 1mm] \item An apparent magnitude per square arcsecond of 21.2, 20.5, and 19.6; \item 42.8, 61.5, and 101.3~$\frac{\rm photons}{\rm s\:m^{2}\:(square\:arcsecond)}$; \item 1498, 2151, and 3544~photons/s/(square arcsecond) within the 35~m$^2$ clear aperture of the Simonyi Survey Telescope at the Rubin Observatory; \item 3459, 5141, and 8472~photons/s from within the elliptical LPRS spot of angular diameter 2.1\arcsec~$\times$~1.4\arcsec; \item Total numbers of observed sky background photoelectrons equal to $4.46 \times 10^4$, $6.63 \times 10^4$, and $1.07\times 10^5$ within the elliptical spot during a 30~s visit; \item 747, 1110, and 1701 photoelectrons per 0.2\arcsec~$\times$~0.2\arcsec~pixel during a 30~s visit; and \item Standard deviations due to the sky background of approximately $\sqrt{747} = 27.3$, $\sqrt{1110} = 33.3$, and $\sqrt{1701} = 41.2$~photoelectrons per pixel per visit. \end{itemize} Within the same 30~s visit time interval, the expected standard deviation in each pixel, in each filter, due to instrumental background noise is 12.7~photoelectrons~\citep{Jones17}.